Lahilahi Webb: Life

 For the latter part of her life, Lahilahi Webb worked at the Bernice Pauahi Bishop Museum as a guide and cultural ambassador to the exhibits.
 She joined the museum staff on August 11, 1919, and became a respected authority figure in the Hawaiian community because of her intimate knowledge and memories of the court of the monarchy.
-She was also involved in many local organizations in Hawaii including the Kaahumanu Society, in which she acted as an elected secretary and assistant secretary for the organization, the Daughter of Hawaii, Kapiolani Maternity Hospital, the Hawaiian Board of Missions, the Outdoor Circle, and the St. Andrew's Priory Alumnae.
+She was also involved in many local organizations in Hawaii including the Kaahumanu Society, in which she acted as an elected secretary and assistant secretary for the organization, the Daughters of Hawaii, Kapiolani Maternity Hospital, the Hawaiian Board of Missions, the Outdoor Circle, and the St. Andrew's Priory Alumnae.
 She died on January 2, 1949, at the age of 86.

 Webb Lane and Lahilahi Lane in Honolulu were named after her.